Hazqier/Hazqier/README.md

 - 🔭 I’m currently working on developing an android application
 - 🌱 I’m currently learning Kotlin and Material Design
 - 📫 How to reach me: <a href="mailto:hazqier205@gmail.com">Let's get in touch!</a>
-- ⚡ I'm working hard at problem solving for my competitive programming passion
+- ⚡ I'm working hard practacing for my competitive programming passion

 ### Other places you can find me